rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 #### Will service be interrupted?

 Yes.
-Rackspace will schedule an eight-hour maintenance window starting at 23:00 on a Friday or Saturday and closing at 07:00 the following morning.
-The goal is to return customers to service as quickly as possible within that window.
-Rackspace has designed the migration plan to occur in small, manageable blocks to minimize the amount of downtime for customers.
-Our project plan also aims to reduce the amount of unplanned downtime by including additional resources and multiple contingency plans.
+Rackspace will schedule an eight-hour maintenance window starting at 23:00 Eastern Standard Time (EST) on a Friday or Saturday and closing at 07:00 EST on the following morning.

 #### Will there be any IP address or DNS changes?